top of page

 Medicare.
 If you do not have the 40 quarters of work history, depending on your work history, you will

-collecting social security If you are collecting social security most people are automatically enrolled into
+pay $285 or $518 per month.
+If you are collecting social security most people are automatically enrolled into

 Part A at age 65.